-Any student who earns a "D" or "F" examination score shall contact the course director/coordinator within five (5) college working days following notification of such scores for academic counseling in the course.
+Any student who earns a "D" or "F" examination score shall contact the Course Director within five (5) college working days following notification of such scores for academic counseling in the course.
 Student compliance will weigh heavily in determining the possibility of course deficiency corrections.